riddhiigupta/LinkedGram_Social-Media-App/out/production/CS180_teamproject/README.md

 - **Search Users**: Search for users by username to view their avatar and personal information.
 - **Voting**: The infrastructure for upvoting and downvoting posts is prepared for future enhancements.
 - **Logout**: Allows users to switch accounts without closing the program.
+- **TestCode**: For each class, we have included a test class to ensure the correct functionality of the methods.
+- **Interface** For each class, we have included an interface to ensure the correct structure of the methods.

 ## Important Notes:
 - **Stability Issues**: Due to client-server communication, creating or commenting on posts might occasionally cause the application to stall (not crash).
 These changes will be saved and can be viewed after restarting the application.